tildecoin/rtcoin/PLAN.md

 **Ledger Worker**
 * Receives requests on an `mpsc`, no restriction on buffer.
 * Since SQLite is serializing transactions, new threads can be spawned all willy-nilly to run the transactions without sacrificing database integrity.
 SQLite will handle the mutexing internally.
-* Requests will have been previously serialized into a struct containing the following fields:
+* Requests will have been previously deserialized into a struct containing the following fields:
     * `enum` Type of request: Register, Query, WHOAMI, Rename, Send, Sign, Balance, Verify, Contest, Audit, Resolve, Second
     * `String` Arguments of request.
 This will be split and verified, then a SQL statement will be constructed internally.
     * `mpsc` Origin channel leading to the thread associated with the requesting connection.